huanli233/CustomAutoGG/README.md

 This project is a Minecraft LabyMod addon that automatically sends "gg" (good game) messages into the chat after a game round.
 It enhances the gaming experience by saving time and effort in manually typing the message.

+For more information take a bitter look at the [Wiki](https://github.com/EinsLucaaa/AutoGG/wiki)

 ## Features

 - Automatically sends "gg" message into the chat after a game round ends.